mongodb-labs/mongo-perl-driver/INSTALL.md

 will need to pass custom arguments to the `Makefile.PL` using the `LIBS` parameter.

 Due to a quirk in ExtUtils::MakeMaker, this will override any libraries set by Makefile.PL and you will need to specify them all on the command line.
+The list will differ by platform so you need to figure out what would have been in `LIBS` and then add your custom information to it..

-You should first run `Makefile.PL` without any arguments and look in the generated `Makefile` for the `LIBS` parameter in the commented section at the top.
+You should first run `Makefile.PL` with your desired flags and look in the generated `Makefile` for the `LIBS` parameter in the commented section at the top.

+For example (on a Linux machine):

+    $ perl Makefile.PL --ssl --sasl
+    $ grep "LIBS =>" Makefile
+    #     LIBS => [q[-lssl -lcrypto -lgsasl -lrt]]

+Or, on Mac OSX:

+    $ perl Makefile.PL --ssl --sasl
+    $ grep "LIBS =>" Makefile
+    #     LIBS => [q[-lssl -lcrypto -lgsasl]]

-Then, add your library path and library flags to that and pass it on the command line.
-Be sure your include path is available to your compiler.
+Then, prepend your library path to the `q[]` quoted part of the Makefile line and pass it as the `LIBS` argument on the command line.
+Be sure your include path is available to your compiler, possibly with the `C_INCLUDE_PATH` environment variable.

-For example, assuming libgsasl is installed in /opt/local:
+For example, assuming we use the Linux example above with libssl-dev installed normally in `/usr/local` but libgsasl installed in `/opt/local`, we need to configure the include and lib paths so that libgsasl can be found.

+The `LIBS` line in the Makefile had `q[-lssl -lcrypto -lgsasl -lrt]` so we prepend `-L/opt/local/lib` and use that for the `LIBS` parameter on the command line:

     $ export C_INCLUDE_PATH=/opt/local/include
-    $ perl Makefile.PL --sasl LIBS="-L/opt/local/lib -lgsasl -lrt"
+    $ perl Makefile.PL --ssl --sasl \

-The specific list of libraries may be different by platform.
+        LIBS="-L/opt/local/lib -lssl -lcrypto -lgsasl -lrt"

 Note: even though you specify the libraries and paths with `LIBS` you will still need to pass "--ssl" or "--sasl" (or set the corresponding